Al-Shabab Video Provides Historical Narrative On Christian Ethiopians' 'Animosity' To Muslims, Claiming They Want To Conquer And Annex Somalia

 The following report is now a complimentary offering from MEMRI's Jihad and Terrorism Threat Monitor (JTTM).
 For JTTM subscription information, click here.

-On August 2, 2020, Al-Kataib, a media foundation associated with Al-Shabab, released the first part of the third installment of its video series "They Are Not Welcome, They Shall Burn In The Fire."
-The new video, which coincided with Eid Al-Adha and was released in Arabic, Somali, and English, suggests that Ethiopia is seeking to conquer Somalia and subdue it.
-[1]
+On August 2, 2020, Al-Kataib, a media foundation associated with the Al-Shabab Movement, released the first part of the third installment of its video series "They Are Not Welcome, They Shall Burn In The Fire."
+The new video, which coincided with Eid Al-Adha and was released in Arabic, Somali, and English, suggests that Ethiopia is seeking to conquer Somalia and subdue it.[1]

 The video opens with a Quran verse that reads: "And never will the Jews or the Christians approve of you until you follow their religion.
 Say: "Indeed, the guidance of Allah is the [only] guidance."
 If you were to follow their desires after what has come to you of knowledge, you would have against Allah no protector or helper."